srm-ecology/srm-ecology-website/content/authors/DanieleVisioni/_index.md

   url: "https://sites.coecis.cornell.edu/douglas/"

 # Short bio (displayed in user profile at end of posts)
-bio:
-# interests
+bio: I am a climate scientist and modeler in the Department of Mechanical and Aerospace Engineering at Cornell University

 interests:
 - Composition of the stratosphere
-- Climate Change
+- Climage Change
 - Ozone
 - Geoengineering